Uncertainty Quantification for Linear Hyperbolic Equations with Stochastic Process or Random Field Coefficients: Space dependent uncertainty.

-As in the time dependent case, we employ an Monte Carlo based method for the approximation of the (moments of the) solution of equation~\eqref{eq:problemSpace}.
-Using the same notation as in Section~\ref{sec:firstorderTime}, we start by describing a first order base scheme for each realization of the random field in equation~\eqref{eq:problemSpace}.
+As in the time-dependent case, we employ a Monte Carlo based method for the approximation of the (moments of the) solution to Equation~\eqref{eq:problemSpace}.
+Using the same notation as in Section~\ref{sec:firstorderTime}, we start by describing a first order base scheme for each realization of the random field in Equation~\eqref{eq:problemSpace}.
 Again, to avoid numerical artifacts from the boundary, we use periodic boundary conditions for the random field

-and the functions $u$ and $g$, see equation~\eqref{eq:problembc}.
+and the functions $u$ and $g$, see Equation~\eqref{eq:problembc}.

 Using periodicity we define the Gaussian random field $a$ in the following manner.
 Let $W$ be a Gaussian white noise random field on $\R$ and $\gamma(\xi)$, for $\gamma:\R\rightarrow\R_+$ an even and positive function.
 Then, we set for any $\mu,\sigma \in \R$ with $\sigma\geq 0$,